pmendes/COVID19/README.md

 1. A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).

+2. The SIDARTHE model of the Italian epidemic.
+This was described in a [preprint](https://arxiv.org/abs/2003.09861) by Giordano et al. (with the COVID19 IRCCS San Matteo Pavia Task Force).

 ## Licenses
 All code is released under an MIT license.
 Models come under a variety of licenses depending on their origin, but whenever possible they will be made available as CC0.